Ferdinand | EducationGhana | November 03 |GES Urged to Strengthen Research at Local Directorates to Tackle Educational Challenges – Ferdinand Ellis

 A Call for Sustainable Educational Development

-Mr. Ellis reiterated that sustained investment in local research would ultimately reduce inequality in education delivery, strengthen teacher support systems, and foster the development of effective, sustainable solutions tailored to Ghana’s unique educational landscape.
+Mr Ellis reiterated that sustained investment in local research would ultimately reduce educational inequality, strengthen teacher support systems, and foster the development of effective, sustainable solutions tailored to Ghana’s unique educational landscape.

 He concluded that if the GES and the Ministry of Education institutionalize this culture of research at all administrative levels, Ghana will be better positioned to achieve quality and equitable education for all.